Last Updated on August 1, 2021

 iPhone X: Camera Review

 The iPhone X boasts of dual 12-megapixel cameras on the rear side, making it the smallest iPhone yet to have two sensors.
-The main camera still has an f/1.8 aperture which is the same on other 2017 iPhones.
+The primary camera still has an f/1.8 aperture which is the same on other 2017 iPhones.

 **Images Credit Aaron Yoo

 Read more: Smartphone Photography Courses

 In the past, the iPhone has not quite met the standard of other phones in its league when it came to low-light photos.
 However, Apple has corrected this by widening the camera aperture from f/2.8 to f/2.4, making it a much better performer in poor lighting.

 The iPhone X produces excellent photos, with pictures being more saturated compared to previous versions, making it excellent for landscape shots, giving a fantastic feeling of depth.